-substantive standards in environment-related cases (see further above).
-Consequently, three conceptual models for an additional protocol may be considered: (i) guaranteeing the human right to a healthy environment ('model I'); (ii) guaranteeing the human right to a healthy environment (model I'); (ii) guaranteeing the human right to a healthy environment plus definition of its possible constituent elements ('model II'); and (iii) guaranteeing the human right to a healthy environment plus definition of its possible constituent elements of the right plus additional provisions relating to the application of the conditions of jurisdiction and admissibility under the Convention and the application of substantive standards in cases falling under the protocol ("additional elements"141) ('model III').
+- 85. It has been argued that guaranteeing the human right to a healthy environment within the Convention system would ensure improved, integrated, consolidated, and coherent protection of the right.
+An additional protocol to the Convention could allow applicants access to the Court to enforce their claims in relation to environmental issues in cases where the environment does not necessarily have an impact on other Convention rights. - 86.
+The core element of any additional protocol to the Convention would be legal protection of the human right to a healthy environment.
+Beyond that, it could be possible to include also constituent elements of the right and/or additional elements relating to the operation of the Convention's procedural requirements and the application of its substantive standards in environment-related cases (see further above).
+Consequently, three conceptual models for an additional protocol may be considered: (i) guaranteeing the human right to a healthy environment in general terms ('model I'); (ii) guaranteeing the human right to a healthy environment plus definition of its possible constituent elements ('model II'); and (iii) guaranteeing the human right to a healthy environment plus definition of its possible constituent elements of the right plus additional elements relating to the operation of the Convention's procedural requirements and the application of its substantive standards in cases brought under the protocol ("additional elements" ('model III').